andrewchambers/bupstash/doc/man/bupstash-gc.1.md

 ## SYNOPSIS

-Delete data and clear space from a `bupstash` repository.
+Run the garbage collector against a repository, removing unreferenced data and freeing disk space.

 `bupstash gc [OPTIONS]`

 ## DESCRIPTION

-`bupstash gc` Walks the encrypted repository contents attempting to find unreachable data chunks and removing them, potentially reclaiming disk space.
+`bupstash gc` walks the repository contents attempting to find unreachable data chunks and removing them, potentially reclaiming disk space.

 When garbage collection is in process, get and put operations are paused for the duration.

-The garbage collector only relies on unencrypted metadata, so does not need access to decryption keys to operate, and can thus be run on a storage server.
+The garbage collector only relies on unencrypted metadata, so does not need access to decryption keys to operate, and can thus be run on a storage server without access to any keys.

 ## OPTIONS

 * -r, --repository REPO:
-  The repository to connect to.
+  The repository to connect to and operate one.
   May be of the form `ssh://$SERVER/$PATH` for remote repositories if ssh access is configured.
   If not specified, is set to `BUPSTASH_REPOSITORY`.